JanDornbusch/ClojureWebTutorial/tutorial1/Readme.md

 ```
 ### Request before handler

-after running the middleware the following map is given to the handlers:
+after running the middleware, a few fields are consumed and the following map is given to the handlers:

 ```clojure
 {:ssl-client-cert nil,